burkminipup/irdb-to-tuya/README.md

 Future compatibility with additional protocols might be available with a "CSV formatting" script.

+Folder paths are not relative (yet).
+Scripts will have to be rewritten to run outside of `$HOME`.

 **Supported devices:**
 - Tuya ZS06
 - Tuya ZS08